 3. Add the carrots and garlic, stirring constantly, and cook 1 minute more.

-4. Add the diced tomatoes (with their juices), chicken broth, lentils, thyme, bay leaves, salt and pepper and bring to a boil.
-Simmer, covered, until the lentils are tender, 50-60 minutes.
-Remove the bay leaves.
+6. Add the diced tomatoes (with their juices), chicken broth, lentils, thyme, bay leaves, and pepper and bring to a boil.
+Add the bacon and turn down the heat to simmer, covered, until the lentils are tender, 40-50 minutes.

 No comments: